kevinfoley/SWATEliteForce/ALLCHANGES.md

   * Maps in the Voting screen are now sorted alphabetically.
   * Host Game no longer precaches all of the maps at once; it goes to the menu and loads the maps while in the menu.
   * Added Advanced Information tab to Equipment Panel.
 It now shows a weapon's manufacturer, manufacturer country, date manufactured, caliber, magazine size, maximum ammo carried, muzzle velocity and firing modes.
 It also shows advanced information for protective equipment.
-  * Weapons are now selected by dropdown menus, for faster selection
+  * Weapons are now selected by dropdown menus, for faster selection, and have "variants" that are pickable.
   * New splash screen
   * More advanced console.
 It will now show output of commands, and a console log.
 You need to press ESC to close the console now.
   * All "RESERVED" keys are now able to be edited.
 The category has been renamed to "NUMBER ROW".